SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic_ProSwitch.md

 # Harmonic ProSwitch

-**Harmonic ProSwitch** is a compact, stand-alone system for applications requiring fast, dense and reliable 2:1 MPEG-2 transport strem redundancy switching for when downtime is not an option, offering up to eight 2:1 IP switches or four 2:1 ASI switches in 1-RU.
+**Harmonic ProSwitch** is a compact, stand-alone system for applications requiring fast, dense and reliable 2:1 MPEG-2 transport stream redundancy switching for when downtime is not an option, offering up to eight 2:1 IP switches or four 2:1 ASI switches in 1-RU.

-This connector uses a SNMP connection to monitor the **Harmonic ProSwitch**.
+This connector uses an SNMP connection to monitor the **Harmonic ProSwitch**.

 ## About